massgravel/massgrave.dev/fix-wpa-registry.md

 -   Download <https://github.com/asdcorp/rearm/archive/refs/heads/principalis.zip>

--   Extract this zip file
+-   Extract this zip file.

--   Copy `rearm.cmd` file to the root of the C drive like `C:\rearm.cmd`
+-   Copy `rearm.cmd` file to the root of the C drive, like `C:\rearm.cmd`.

--   Open command prompt as admin and enter the below command\
+-   Open the command prompt as administrator and enter the below command\
     `Shutdown /f /r /o /t 0`

--   After system restart, you will find Troubleshoot \> Advanced Option, select Command Prompt option
+-   After the system restarts, select Troubleshoot \> Advanced Options \> Command Prompt.

--   Now enter the below command\
+-   Enter the following command\
     `C:\rearm.cmd`

--   If it says the command is not recognized then enter\
+-   If it says the command is not recognized, enter\
     `bcdedit | find "osdevice"`

--   It will show you the OS drive letter, use that drive letter in the command, for example -\
+-   It will show you the OS drive letter.
+Use that drive letter in the command, for example -\
     `E:\rearm.cmd`

 -   Wait for it to finish.
-When it's finished, you will be able to type in the command prompt, if not then wait.
+When it's finished, you will be able to type in the command prompt, If not then wait.

--   Once done, exit and then normally boot into windows.
+-   Once done, exit and then normally boot into Windows.

 -   Let [us know](contactus.html) if it doesn't help.